7 Copywriting Formulas to Energize Your Social Media

 How’d you do?
 I’m willing to wager a bet that if this were a high school exam, you’d get an A+ and a gold star of perfection.
 That’s because these quotes had an impact.
 In the matter of a few words, these leaders changed a thought, persuaded an audience, and made a difference in people’s lives.

-So much so that we continue to remember each of these people’s words years after they were uttered.
+So much so that we continue to remember each of these people’s words years after they said them.

 What does this have to do with your marketing?
 Everything.